bhisaac/5eFP/5eFP-SRD.md

 Liches share the following statistics.
 - **Abilities** CON, INT, WIS
-- **Damage Resistances** cold, lighting, necrotic
+- **Damage Resistances** cold, lightning, necrotic
 - **Damage Immunities** poison
 - **Condition Immunities** charmed, exhaustion, frightened, paralyzed, poisoned
 - **Senses** truesight 12 squares
 - **Languages** Common.
 A lich knows up to 4 additional languages.
 - **Speed** 6

-**Rejuvenation.** If it has a phylactery, a destroyed lich respawns once the PCs recall to HQ, healing all wounds and becoming active again.
-The new body appears within 1 square of the phylactery.
-Phylacteries for minions and elites are located near where they are first encountered in containers, urns, gravestones, buried under 1 square or ontop of a 1 square ledge.
-Boss phylacteries are safeguarded behind hidden passages, traps, or cleverly hidden within mundane items.

 **Turn Resistance.** The lich has advantage on ability checks against any effect that turns undead.

 **Spellcasting.** Lich minions are spellcasters.
-Thier spellcasting ability is INT.
+Their spellcasting ability is INT.
 Lich minions have the following wizard spells prepared:
 - **Cantrips (at will):** *mage hand, prestidigitation, ray of frost*

 ### Actions